For the most part, you may not even realize you are wasting money on these goods and services. So, you might actually be the victim here.

 - YNB Budget, Personal Finance Tracker available on iPhone and Android

-- Mint Finance Tracker available on iPhone and Android
+- Mint Finance Tracker is available on iPhone and Android

 - Expensify Expense Reports available on iPhone and Android